pratzlaff/e0102/README.md

 ```
 which are written to `"$datadir"/images`.

-For I3 and S3, perform the fits.
+For I3 and S3, perform the fits, parallelized where possible.
 ```
+nproc=$(nproc)
-time for det in i3 s3; do
+for det in i3 s3; do

   export DET=$det
   obsids=$(obsids $det)